RolandWarburton/knowledge/Linux/Host Names.md

 #### Step 2

-Lets modify `/etc/hosts` in the same way and add an entry for "webserver_login.com".
-For this we can either use 127.0.0.1 (its loopback) or its rotatable IP (like 192.168.0.1 or 10.0.0.1 etc).
+On the webserver: Lets modify `/etc/hosts` and add an entry for "webserver_login.com" for the server itself.
+For this we can use its routable IP (like 192.168.0.1 or 10.0.0.1 etc), however a better solution is to use its loopback address 127.0.0.1.

 ```none
 sudo vim /etc/hosts